RAS-UAO/urg-04lx-ug01/README.md

     crw-rw-rw- 1 root dialout 166, 0 Aug 13 19:24 /dev/ttyACM0

-Once you've checked if your LiDAR is connected, you need to enable your URG-04LX-UG01's serial port so it can be used for your purposes.
+**Step 3:** You need to enable your URG-04LX-UG01's serial port so it can be used for your purposes.
 You can do that by typing:

     sudo chmod a+rw /dev/ttyACM0

-Ok!
+**Step 4:** Ok!
 Now you can run your LiDAR in ROS2 by typing:

     ros2 run urg_node urg_node_driver --ros-args --params-file /opt/ros/humble/share/urg_node/launch/urg_node_serial.yaml

-The LiDAR is now running, but you're not visualizing its information.
-To visualize it in RViz, you must type:
+**Step 4:** The LiDAR is now running, but you're not visualizing its information.
+To visualize it in RViz, you must type the following in *another* terminal:

     rviz2

-Now, you need to make a couple of changes:
+**Step 5:** You need to make a couple of changes:

  - You must put *laser* in Fixed Frame.
 This is usually any LiDAR's frame.